-St Elizabeths East is an unprecedented opportunity to transform a historic campus into a center that answers mutual demands for innovation and commerce by university, technology, and business communities.
+St Elizabeths East is an unprecedented opportunity to transform a historic campus into a center that answers mutual demands for commerce by university, technology, and business communities.

 A core St. Elizabeths East opportunity (the parcel formerly known as the Continuing Treatment or CT complex) is comprised of a portfolio of historic buildings eminently suitable for welcoming a university user, with more than 285,000 square feet suitable for educational and office use (see Master Plan Pads 5 and 11).
 To that end, Phase I proposes the following market-supportable development: